chromium/chromium/docs/android_native_libraries.md

  * Processes `fork()`ed from the app zygote (where the library is loaded) share RELRO (via `fork()`'s copy-on-write semantics), but this region is not shared with other process types (privileged, utility, GPU)

 **How does it work?**
- * For Android < N (crazy linker):
-   1. Browser Process: `libchrome.so` loaded normally.
-   2. Browser Process: `GNU_RELRO` segment copied into `ashmem` (shared memory).
-   3. Browser Process (low-end only): RELRO private memory pages swapped out for ashmem ones (using `munmap()` & `mmap()`).
-   4. Browser Process: Load address and shared memory fd passed to renderers / gpu process.
-   5. Renderer Process: Crazy linker tries to load to the given load address.
-      * Loading can fail due to address space randomization causing something else to already by loaded at the address.
-   6. Renderer Process: If loading to the desired address succeeds:
-      * Linker puts `GNU_RELRO` into private memory and applies relocations as per normal.
-      * Afterwards, memory pages are compared against the shared memory and all identical pages are swapped out for ashmem ones (using `munmap()` & `mmap()`).
  * For a more detailed description, refer to comments in [Linker.java](https://cs.chromium.org/chromium/src/base/android/java/src/org/chromium/base/library_loader/Linker.java).
  * For Android N-P:
    * The OS maintains a RELRO file on disk with the contents of the GNU_RELRO segment.